tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 *Ensuring protection*

-Describe how you would secure each Azure resource from internal and external attacks
+Describe how you would secure each Azure resource from internal and external attacks.

-1. Ensure that admin credentials are sufficiently protected and monitored
+1. Ensure that admin credentials are sufficiently protected and monitored.

-2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs
+2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs.

-3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet
+3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet.

 **Prepare**

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.

 2. Identify the benefits of your solution.

 3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.